-Promotion And Organization Of Departmental Activities
+Promotion and Organization of Departmental Activities

 Develop activities in which students can participate.
+These may be in collaboration with SOTA and RTSA.

 Assist with organizing and facilitating programs which foster departmental interaction.
 A few examples:

 - Sponsor lectures - Become involved in regional or national organizations relevant to your department - Contact similar departments at other universities and arrange some sort of interaction with them. - Help facilitate orientation programs for your department - Nominate faculty for awards